bnnyng/garden/content/projects/Dream self script.md

 - I remember the concepts I learn by interacting with a wide variety of sources.
 I am constantly updating my knowledge base.
 	- I let writing and independent projects arise from the connections I make.
 - I volunteer frequently because I am fulfilled by giving back to my community.
+- I have an intellectual sanctum with a physical library (1000+ books).
+My physical space is geared towards me becoming the best version of myself.

 ---
 # Work